selmen2004/thonnyTN2/README.md

 ThonnyTN
 ======

-This is a Python distrubition  based on Thonny IDE meant to be used offline by Tunisian Computer Science  secondary schools teachers and students
+This is a Python distrubition  based on Thonny IDE meant to be used offline by Tunisian Computer Science  secondary schools teachers and students.

 It contains all needed libraries plus :

 * ~~Esp32 driver for windows , can be automatically installed~~